From veering triangulations to dynamic pairs: Introduction

+\begin{restate}{Corollary}{Cor:PADecomposition} Suppose that $\Phi$ is a pseudo-Anosov flow on $N$ without perfect fits.
+Suppose that $M = N^\circ$ is the result of drilling out the singular orbits of $\Phi$.
+Let $\Phi^\circ = \Phi|M$ be the restriction of $\Phi$ to $M$.
+Let $\calV$ be the veering triangulation associated to $\Phi^\circ$.
+Then the canonical shearing decomposition of $M$ (associated to $\calV$) factors $\Phi^\circ$ as a product of fractional Dehn twists. \end{restate}

-\begin{remark} The shearing decomposition is of independent interest.
-For example, our \refthm{ShearingDecomposition} is used by Tsang~\cite[Corollary~1.2]{Tsang22a} to show that a transitive pseudo-Anosov flow on a closed three-manifold admits a Birkhoff section with at most two boundary components on orbits of the flow. \end{remark}
+\begin{remark} The shearing decomposition (\refthm{ShearingDecomposition}) is also used by Tsang in~\cite[Corollary~1.2]{Tsang22a}.
+He proves that a transitive pseudo-Anosov flow on a closed three-manifold admits a Birkhoff section with at most two boundary components on orbits of the flow. \end{remark}

 With \refthm{ShearingDecomposition} in hand, we give a sequence of coordinatisations inside of the shearing regions.
 In particular each shearing region is foliated by \emph{horizontal cross-sections}; see \refdef{CrossSection}.
 In Sections~\ref{Sec:StraighteningShrinking}, \ref{Sec:Parting}, and~\ref{Sec:Draping} we give a sequence of pairs of isotopies to improve the positioning of $B^\calV$ and $B_\calV$ relative to each other and relative to the horizontal cross-sections.
 In each cross-section these isotopies appear to be movements of a train-track.
 We ``split'' track-cusps forward and then ``graphically'' isotope branches.
 These happen both in space and in time.